gjbex/training-material/Python/README.md

 1. `python-intro.pptx`: Powerpoint presentation on Python as a data processing language, exercises for the corresponding training session can be found in the `Exercsises` directory.
+1. `Sched`: scheduled execution of funcitons in Python.
 1. `ScikitLearn`: examples using the scikit-learn machine learning library.
 1. `Regexes`: some material related to using regular expressions in Python.